laminlabs/lamindb/docs/organize.md

 curate
 ```

-This guide walks through using `lamindb` like a file system, like a database, and like a publishing system for curated data products.
+This guide walks through organizing datasets with files & folders, with annotations in a database, and with versioned collections.

-## Using artifacts like a file system
+## Organize datasets as files and folders

 If a database seems daunting, you can think of and use lamindb like a versioned file system in which you organize artifacts into virtual folders by using `/`-seperated keys, similar to AWS S3.
 For a single file, you'd call: